 The enterprise plan is really a set of marketing strategies from one perspective.
 That is because success depends on the ability to identify and reach the target market, and convince its members to become paying customers.
 Just promoting the enterprise is not enough.
 People have to be willing to pay money for the goods and services offered by the martial-fitness operation.
 The conversion rate is a function of a number of elements, and that is precisely what the martial arts business plan presents.

-- Executive Summary – Is this a franchise, or is the entrepreneur opening a new independent school for martial-fitness classes?
+- Executive Summary – Is this a franchising business plan, or is the entrepreneur opening a new independent school for martial-fitness classes?
 What is ultimate goal of the school?
 Is it to offer high-quality martial-exercise classes in a comfortable studio setting?
 What makes this studio different from the competitors?
 What are the startup plans and the intentions for future growth?
 These are the type of questions that are concisely answered in a one or two-page description of the enterprise.

 - Company Description – This section offers a lot of facts about the martial-exercise school.
 What is the company legal structure – sole proprietorship, corporation, partnership, etc.?
 Who will own the company?
 Where will the martial-fitness school be located?
 This section presents a picture of the enterprise and lays the groundwork for the rest of the document’s information.